RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-01-16-movie-rating-predictor.md

 Joker,Drama,122,55000000,1200000,8.4
 ```

 That is everything needed to run and deploy the project.
 The app stays in one file.
 The dataset is bundled.
 The environment is minimal.
-The post above walks through each block so a reader can adapt it quickly.
+The post above walks through each block so we can adapt it quickly.